yclas/guides/docs/Custom-fields-vehicle-data.md

     -  Create the custom fields
 -   How it works

-*This feature is available on our 3.4.0 release and for all sites hosted at  [Yclas.com](https://yclas.com/)*

 Vehicle Data can be used in a car dealer website, a marketplace or any classifieds website where people can buy and sell cars.